sajjadGG/book-python/machine-learning/model-quality/model-quality.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #. **Testing accuracy raises** as model complexity increases
 #. **Testing accuracy penalizes** models that are too complex or not complex enough
 #.
-For KNN models complexity is determined by the value of :math:`k` (lower value = more compelex)
+For KNN models complexity is determined by the value of :math:`k` (lower value = more complex)

 .. figure:: img/model-quality-optimizations-knn.png
     :width: 75%
     :align: center

-    For KNN models complexity is determined by the value of :math:`k` (lower value = more compelex)
+    For KNN models complexity is determined by the value of :math:`k` (lower value = more complex)

 .. code-block:: python